-Name for a typical Austrian or Burgenland wine type rustic Style.
-The birth of the Uhudlers struck in the early 20th century and was, so to speak, by the phylloxera disaster caused.
-After the appearance of the pest in the second half of the 19th century, reblausresistente American grape varieties were introduced, which were then (as one of the many unsuccessful attempts) were crossed with European vines to this resistance transferred to.
-Only later did they recognize the actual solution, namely to graft on American rhizomes the European noble rice (zu ennoble ).
-But they were too American vines cultivated in original unaltered condition and made from it wines.
-Such unrefined vines are called independent of origin direct carrier,
+Term for a typical Austrian or Burgenland wine type rustic Style.
+The Uhudler was born at the beginning of the 20th century and was, so to speak, by the phylloxera disaster caused.
+After the pest appeared in the second half of the 19th century, phylloxera-resistant American grape varieties were introduced, which were then (as one of the numerous unsuccessful attempts) crossed with European vines to avoid them resistance transferred to.
+It was only later that the actual solution was recognized, namely to graft European noble rice on American rhizomes ennoble ).
+But there were also American vines Cultivated in unrefined original condition and made from it wines.
+Such unrefined vines are called regardless of their origin direct carrier,

-This term developed into a negatively understood synonym for the American vines or direct carrier wines par excellence, which is not correct, because American vine is not necessarily "direct carrier" (ie ungrafted ) means. in the südburgenland The wines from various American vines were called Uhudler, so it is a collective term.
-Some cause the strawberry flavor or penetrants Foxton; an unpleasant taste for European terms.
-It should be noted, however, that while "foxtone" and "strawberry flavor" are mostly common, they have different but not the same substances causing the mists.
-These sounds were the main reason for the refusal.
+This term developed into a negatively understood synonym for American vines or direct carrier wines par excellence, which is not correct because American vines do not necessarily mean "direct carriers" (ie ungrafted ) means. in the südburgenland the wines from various American vines were called Uhudler, so it is a collective term.
+Some cause the strawberry aroma or penetrant Foxton; a taste unpleasant for European terms.
+However, it should be noted that "Foxton" and "Strawberry flavor" mostly appear together, but have different substances that cause the false tones, but are not the same.
+These tones were the main reason for the rejection.

-One of the decisive opponents of these wines from American vines was Fritz Zweigelt (1888-1964).
-In 1929, a mandatory labeling was introduced in 1936 issued a ban on planting and 1937, a cut-off ban introduced.
-After the war, the 1937 deadline for grubbing-up of 75% of direct-vineyard areas expired.
-In 1961 there was a traffic ban (serving and selling) for the Uhudler, he was only allowed for personal use as house trunk to be produced.
-And finally in 1985 the Uhudler was declared a "non-wine".
-All this contributed to the (unjustified) bad reputation.
-Because that he due to supposedly high salary methanol (Wooden spirit) and fusel oils "Stupid and blind" and make a "Rabiat pearl" is long since scientifically refuted.
-A high methanol content is due to improper pressing and has no relation to American vines or unprocessed vines (direct carriers).
-Actually, the Uhudlerwein is an organic product par excellence, because the resistance of the varieties against fungal diseases (and phylloxera) almost no spraying or fertilizing is required.
-From 1992, a "decriminalization" took place.
+One of the main opponents of these wines from American vines was Fritz Zweigelt (1888-1964).
+In 1929, labeling was introduced, a ban on planting out was issued in 1936 and a ban on blending was also introduced in 1937.
+After the war, the 1937 deadline for clearing 75% of the direct carrier vineyards expired.
+In 1961 there was a traffic ban (serving and selling) for the Uhudler, he was only allowed for his own use house trunk to be produced.
+And finally, in 1985 the Uhudler was declared "non-wine".
+All of this contributed to the (unjustified) bad reputation.
+Because that because of the supposedly high content methanol (Wooden spirit) and fusel oils Doing "stupid and blind" and being a "rabiat pearl" has long been scientifically refuted.
+A high methanol content is due to improper pressing and has no connection with American vines or unrefined vines (direct carriers).
+The Uhudler wine is actually an organic product par excellence, because the resistance of the varieties to fungal diseases (as well as the phylloxera) means that almost no spraying or fertilizing is required.
+From 1992 onwards, "decriminalization" took place.

-The Uhudler is allowed today to a limited extent in eight communities in the wine-growing region südburgenland produced and also marketed.
-In a wine cellar in the municipality of Heiligenbrunn is the "Uhudler-Vinothek", where you can taste and buy wines from the various grape varieties.
-Upon accession to the EU, Austria applied for classification for the seven varieties used for the Uhudler.
-Those were Concord (or.
-Ripatella, which at that time was still regarded as a separate strain), Delaware.
+The Uhudler is now allowed to a limited extent in eight municipalities in the wine-growing region südburgenland produced and also marketed.
+The “Uhudler-Vinothek” is located in a wine cellar in the commune of Heiligenbrunn, where you can taste and purchase wines from the various grape varieties.
+Upon joining the EU, Austria applied for classification for the seven varieties used for the Uhudler.
+Those were Concord (respectively.
+Ripatella, which was still considered an independent variety at the time), Delaware.
 Elvira.
 Isabella.
-Noah and Othello, It is American hybrids, which are largely rootless (grown as a direct carrier).
-Of these, the three varieties Isabella, Noah and Othello were banned by the EU for the production of wine in principle.
+Noah and Othello, It is American hybrids, which are mostly root-safe (as direct carriers).
+The EU banned the three varieties Isabella, Noah and Othello in principle for the production of wine.

-The other three varieties are crosses with proportions of Vitis vinifera genes.
-Accordingly, they are authorized under EU Regulation for wine (see also under Quality wine-grape varieties ).
-Nevertheless, there was great excitement in 2016, because there was a 2030 temporary cultivation permit for certain varieties.
-There were considerations, the Uhudler as fruit wine market.
-The now nine approved varieties are Concord (Ripatella), Delaware and Elvira (as before), as well as the six newly added Amadeus.
+The other three strains are crosses with parts of the Vitis vinifera genes.
+Accordingly, they are approved for wine according to the EU regulation (see also under Quality wine-grape varieties ).
+Nevertheless, there was great excitement in 2016 because there was a 2030 limited cultivation permit for certain varieties.
+There were considerations that Uhudler called fruit wine market.
+The now nine approved varieties are Concord (Ripatella), Delaware and Elvira (as before), as well as the six new ones Amadeus.
 Bogni 15. bolero.
 Boris.
-Breidecker and Evita, They all contain genes from Viti vinifera, so they comply with EU regulations.
-For the nine varieties, there are no more limited planting permission.
-According to the criteria set by the Federal Province of Burgenland, the Uhudler may, as before, only as wine (formerly table wine ) are marketed.
+Breidecker and Evita, All contain genes from Viti vinifera, so they comply with EU regulations.
+There is no longer a limited planting permit for the nine varieties.
+According to the criteria laid down by the federal state of Burgenland, the Uhudler, as before, may only serve as wine (earlier table wine ) are marketed.

-In 2011, the Uhudler was admitted as a "passenger" of the "Ark of Taste".
-He belongs to those of the club Slow Food excellent food or drinks to be protected and preserved against the hazards of industrial agriculture and the food industry.
-Other wines from American vines are for example Americano (Switzerland) and fragolino (Italy).
-However, some of the varieties used are also not in line with EU regulations on the production of quality wine; see in detail under hybrids and Quality wine-grape varieties,
+In 2011 the Uhudler was accepted as a "passenger" of the "Ark of Taste".
+He is one of those from the club Slow food award-winning foods or beverages that are to be protected and preserved from the risks posed by industrial agriculture and the food industry.
+Other wines from American vines are, for example Americano (Switzerland) and fragolino (Italy).
+However, some of the varieties used also do not comply with EU regulations regarding the production of quality wine; see in detail under hybrids and Quality wine-grape varieties,